Journals

 • Acta Structilia

-Acta Structilia is a South African accredited journal and publishes peer reviewed articles on any topic in the field of the physical and development sciences (i.e. architecture, quantity surveying, construction management, project management, building economy, engineering and property development).
+Acta Structilia is a South African accredited journal publishing peer-reviewed articles across the physical and development sciences, including architecture, quantity surveying, construction management, project management, building economics, engineering, and property development.

 • Acta Theologica